andremiller/Sous_Viduino/README.md

 * On startup, waits until it can read the temperature sensor
 * Configurable Active Low or Active High Relay output
 * Configurable DFRobot Keypad version (V1.0 or V1.1)
+* Relay state is shown in top right corner of LCD while running

 Instructions